 Alternative names: Egg Moon • Grass Moon • Budding Moon • Fish Moon

 Named for the time of year when spring blooms erupt in a fragrant, colorful landscape.
-This includes spring bulbs such as crocus, daffodil, narcissus, tulip, lily of the valley, hyacinth, bluebells, et cetera; flowering trees such as dogwood, redbud, magnolia, crabapple, crape myrtle, pear, et cetera; early-blooming perennials such as peony, hellebore, violet, iris, bloodroot, bleeding heart, primrose, et cetera.
+This includes spring bulbs such as crocus, daffodil, narcissus, tulip, lily of the valley, hyacinth, and bluebells; flowering trees such as dogwood, redbud, magnolia, crabapple, crape myrtle, and pear; and early-blooming perennials such as peony, hellebore, violet, iris, bloodroot, bleeding heart, and primrose.

 Alternative names: Milk Moon • Mother’s Moon • Frog Moon • Corn Planting Moon

-Named for the time of year when the strawberries are ripening and ready to gather in colonial America.
-Because the strawberry harvest season is relatively short, the Strawberry Moon was a universal christening among all of the Algonquin tribes, although Europeans often called this full the Rose Moon instead.
+Named for the time of year when the strawberries are ripening.
+Because the strawberry harvest season is short, the Strawberry Moon was a universal christening among all of the Algonquin tribes.
+Europeans often called this full moon the Rose Moon instead.

 Alternative names: Rose Moon • Hoeing Moon • Mead Moon • Honey Moon

 Named for the time of year when a buck’s antlers are developing.
-During this season, the antlers, coated in velvety fur, start to push out of the forehead.
-Another common name for this moon is the Thunder Moon in reference to the frequent heavy thunderstorms.
+During this season, the antlers are coated in velvety fur, and they’re just starting to push out of the forehead.
+Another common name for this moon is the Thunder Moon in reference to the seasonally heavy thunderstorms.

 Alternative names: Stag Moon • Thunder Moon • Raspberry Moon • Salmon Moon • Hay Moon

 The Sturgeon Moon will reach its peak on August 11, 2022 at 9:36 p.m.
 ET